 - Lou Reed devoted a dark and depressing Concept Album to the city, Berlin.

-- David Bowie's song "Heroes" from Heroes, which was also recorded there.
+- David Bowie's song "'Heroes'" from the album of the same name, which was also recorded there.
 It mentions two lovers meeting at the Berlin Wall.

-- "Holidays In The Sun" by Sex Pistols from Never Mind the Bollocks, Here's the Sex Pistols takes place near the The Berlin Wall, though Johnny Rotten isn't sure why within the context of the song.
+- "Holidays in the Sun" by Sex Pistols from Never Mind the Bollocks, Here's the Sex Pistols takes place near the Berlin Wall, though Johnny Rotten isn't sure why within the context of the song.

-- Bochum: One of Herbert Groenemeyer's better known works is "Bochum", an affectionate song about his home city Bochum.
+- Bochum: One of Herbert Grönemeyer's better known works is "Bochum", an affectionate song about his home city Bochum.

 - Dachau: Captain Beefheart's song "Dachau Blues" from Trout Mask Replica is about the Nazi concentration camp of the same name and describes the horrors there.

-- The Rhine: The patriotic song "Die Wacht am Rhein" is about defending the Rhine River against foreign invasions.
-It was very popular during the Franco-Prussian War, World War One and Two, but nowadays not as much due to the militaristic connotations.
+- The patriotic song "Die Wacht am Rhein" is about defending the Rhine River against foreign invasions.
+It was very popular during the Franco-Prussian War, World Wars I and II, but nowadays not as much due to the militaristic connotations.

-- Belfast: Both Boney M and Elton John have written a song with that title.
+- Belfast: Both Boney M. and Elton John have written a song with that title.
 Both a Protest Song against the conflict in Northern Ireland.
+Orbital have a track of that title too, named in honour of a particularly good gig they played there.

 - Gort: Molly And The Tinker wrote the song "Gort" about the Irish town of same name after realising that people had written songs about every other city in Ireland save it.
 Possibly because of the name.